 The Embedded JTAG Solutions and JTAG/Boundary Scan are not only an effective test procedure for the production of printed circuit boards.
-It offers numerous advantages, especially in the development, which enable you as a developer of assembled circuit boards (PCBAs) new approaches to solutions and high quality.
+It offers many advantages, especially in the development, which enable you as a developer of Printed Circuit Board Assemblies (PCBAs) to find new approaches to solutions and achieve high quality.

-This makes it possible to carry out a comprehensive test in series quality from the very first prototype.
-In-system programming and testing run via the same JTAG interface.
+This makes it possible to perform a comprehensive test in series quality from the very first prototype.
+The in-system programming and testing run via the same JTAG interface.
 And you don't even need a finished firmware.
 All you need in terms of hardware is a controller for access, e.g. SCANFLEX II CUBE.

 The use of Embedded JTAG Solutions based on IEEE 1149.1 has some advantages already in the development phase: